 إن وادي بافونا البكر يقدم ملتجأ رائعاً: حيث يبدو الوقت على أنه واقفاً هنا.

-One other unique feature of the Bavona Valley is the fact that it is not connected to the electricity grid at all and its energy requirements are covered using solar energy only, although the three hydroelectric power plants in the valley produce large quantities of electricity.
+Another special feature of the Bavona Valley is the absence of an electricity network: energy requirements are met from solar power alone, although the power plants in the valley itself produce large amounts of electricity.